Butter Making

 • Rich, creamy, yellow; salted or sweet; on toast or corn; it’s good to eat. (butter)

-3. Since it can take 5-10 minutes to make a batch of butter, teach the class a traditional butter making song to sing while shaking the (see Butter Cake below).
+While students shake the butter, teach the class Come, Butter, Come, the traditional butter making song to sing.
 Explain that as the butter was passed from child to child they sang this song, changing the name each time.
 When the next verse begins, the jar is passed to another student who continues the shaking.
-Or teach the class a more lively modern song, Shake It! (see below), passing the jar after each chorus.
 Take breaks periodically to listen to the sound of the marbles in the jar.
 When do they notice a difference in sound?
 You can also turn the process into a competition to see which group can make butter first.

-4. When the students see a lump of butter surrounded by a thin liquid, have them record the finish time.
+When the students see a lump of butter surrounded by a thin liquid, have them record the finish time.
 Ask whether they know the name of the liquid that is formed when making butter? (buttermilk) Direct the students to place a bowl beneath a colander and carefully pour the buttermilk off.
-Pour the buttermilk into another container and chill for tasting later.
+Save the buttermilk and discuss what can be make with it.

 FOLLOW UP & EXTENSIONS